 Brix 21.6 starting to ferment

 YAN 148.96 (sounds precise but it actually is calculated from a 0.8 measure, so I would say comfortably that the YAN is over 140 and slightly less than 149.)

 Please post your measurements, or email me, and I will decide tomorrow if I should redo the test.

-- This topic was modified 1 month ago by D Burt.
+- This topic was modified 2 months, 3 weeks ago by Dave Burt.

 OK folks, here are the YAN results from Ian, Dave, and Don.
 Other chemistry numbers also included.